kparc/kcc/README.md

 And that gives a selection of fundamental algorithms, data structures, techniques and primitives that withstood the test of decades of production use in some of the world's most demanding data processing environments.
-The inner components of the system are polished to fit together and complement each other to deliver top performance.
-It is also not uncommon for k newcomers to experience shock when they first see how much can be done with a few precise keystrokes, and how fast.
+The inner components of the system are fit together, complement each other, and deliver performance.
+It is not uncommon for k newcomers to experience shock when they first see how much can be done with a few precise keystrokes, and how fast.

 All of k programming takes place in **REPL**, an idea that is actually much older than many seem to think.
 It has been around for at least half a century,